shirabiton/shirabiton/README.md

 In July 2024, I completed an internship as a Full Stack developer at Chip- a startup company, as part of my certificate studies.
 Working within a team of 20 programmers, I focused on version control tools like Git and GitHub.
 My work primarily involved using C# for backend development and Angular for frontend, alongside SQL Server as the database. 🛠️<br>

 I have developed several impressive projects, including client-server applications.
-You can check them out in the repositories below.🔎<br>
+You can check them out in the repositories below. 🔎<br>

 ## 🛠️ Skills
 - Languages: